bnodnarb/AIRMF/_posts/govern/04-02-01-roles-and-responsibilities.md

     * Oversight functions
 * Establish policies that promote regular communication among AI actors participating in AI risk management efforts.
 * Establish policies that separate management of AI system development functions from AI system testing functions, to enable independent course-correction of AI systems.
-* Establish policies to identify, increase the transparency of, and prevent conflicts of interest, and to counteract confirmation bias and market incentives that may hinder AI risk management efforts.
+* Establish policies to identify, increase the transparency of, and prevent conflicts of interest in AI risk management, and to counteract confirmation bias and market incentives that may hinder AI risk management efforts.
 </details>

 <details>